Big Ten providing teams with murmur audio tracks for football games

 The Big Ten announced fans, outside of family members, will not be allowed to attend games this season.

-"We've definitely talked about brining our own energy," Ohio State coach Ryan Day told reporters Monday.
+"We've definitely talked about bringing our own energy," Ohio State coach Ryan Day told reporters Monday.
 "We really make sure that we talk about it.
 I think it matters.

 "We're just so used to being at a home game with a crowd your whole life, and we don't have that."